iTwanaz/Simple-Phonebook/README.md

 # Simple-Phonebook
-A simple phonebook in Java
+A simple phonebook in Java.
+Stores contact in local file.